 Consider ZTE's NGCC suite for deployments in China and in emerging economies, particularly when the requirement is for price-competitive solutions that scale to thousands of agents — for example, in CSP and contact center BPO environments.
 Contact center planners will need to evaluate how ZTE's contact center solutions apply to them in each country of their operations.

-- ZTE's recently established enterprise networking division has significantly changed its approach, from marketing and selling contact center solutions almost exclusively through CSPs to effectively leveraging other channel partners for sales and support.
-This will enhance the company's ability to sell and support complex contact center solutions for enterprises around the world.
+- ZTE's recently established enterprise networking division represents a change to the company's approach, from marketing and selling contact center solutions almost exclusively through CSPs to leveraging other channel partners for sales and support.
+Execution on this strategy will enhance the company's ability to sell and support complex contact center solutions for enterprises around the world.

 - Beyond its present strength in the domestic Chinese market, ZTE is increasing sales of its next-generation contact center offering in emerging markets globally.
 The company's strength in the contact center market lies in selling NGCC as a platform for CSPs, channel partners and network integrators to offer multitenant hosted or cloud services for enterprises and outsourcers.

-- ZTE currently has limited ability and experience in providing enterprise contact center solutions outside of China, neighboring Asian countries, and parts of the Middle East, Africa and Latin America, where it is established.
+- ZTE continues to have limited ability and experience in providing enterprise contact center solutions outside of China, neighboring Asian countries, and parts of the Middle East, Africa and Latin America, where it is established.
 This limits its appeal to global enterprise customers but makes it attractive to CSPs, government agencies and enterprises needing contact center services in geographies that are not well-served by Western vendors.

 - ZTE's brand recognition is low among multinational organizations in the global contact center market.
 ZTE has a limited number of enterprise customer-premises deployments.

-- ZTE does not provide a tightly bundled contact center suite as a preconfigured offering, so buyers must evaluate ZTE's emerging channel partners' capabilities in integrating ZTE's virtual contact center deployment, CRM, CTI and multimedia Web services.
+- ZTE does not provide an appliance-based, bundled contact center offering for small to midsize contact centers.
+Buyers in this space must evaluate ZTE's emerging channel partners' capabilities in integrating ZTE's virtual contact center deployment, CRM, CTI and multimedia Web services.

 To appear in this Magic Quadrant, vendors had to show all the following capabilities: